nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Error messages**:
 * `Invalid command format!`: Invalid TUTOR_INDEX or some of the tags `s/`, `e/` is missing.
-* `EndTime should only contain a valid date and time in the format "yyyy-MM-ddTHH:mm:ss", and it should not be blank`:
+* `EndTime should only contain a valid date and time in the format "yyyy-MM-ddTHH:mm", and it should not be blank`:
   The start time entered is not in the correct datetime format.
-* `StartTime should only contain a valid date and time in the format "yyyy-MM-ddTHH:mm:ss", and it should not be blank`: The end time entered is not in the correct datetime format.
+* `StartTime should only contain a valid date and time in the format "yyyy-MM-ddTHH:mm", and it should not be blank`: The end time entered is not in the correct datetime format.
 * `Multiple values specified for the following single-valued field(s): s/`: More than 1 s/ was given in the command
 * `Multiple values specified for the following single-valued field(s): e/`: More than 1 e/ was given in the command
 * `This schedule already exists in the address book`: There is a schedule for the same tutor with the same start and end time in the address book.